 But there is a catch.
 Investment earnings can be withdrawn tax-free only if the distributions are used to pay for qualified higher education-related expenses.
 That includes tuition, room and board, books, supplies, and fees.

-Meanwhile, withdrawals made from the plan will be taxable if the contributions were tax-deductible.
-And in either case, the 10% early withdrawal penalty tax will apply.
+Meanwhile, withdrawals made from the plan will be taxable if the contributions are tax-deductible.
+In either case, the 10% early withdrawal penalty tax will apply.

 Summary of the Best Roth IRA for Kids